CLyseT/web-scraping-challenge/README.md

 # Web-Scraping-Challenge

 # Step 1 - Scraping
-- Create a Jupyter Notebook file called mission_to_mars.ipynb - Can be found in the Code folder.
+Create a Jupyter Notebook file called mission_to_mars.ipynb - Can be found in the Mission_To_Mars folder.

 NASA Mars News
 Scrape the Mars News Site and collect the latest News Title and Paragraph Text: Cell 10